 The Company's ability to continue in operational existence for the foreseeable future is also reliant on the continued support of its lenders.
-The company's other loan of £0.5m is due for repayment in December 2024.
-This loan is secured by way of a second legal charge over the parent company's property.
-The first legal charge on the property is attributed to the bank loan of £11.47m held by the company.
-An intercreditor deed exists between the parent company and lender of the other loan, which prohibits the loan being called in for repayment before the bank loan is repaid.
-The bank loan is due for repayment in May 2025, whilst a long-term extension has not yet been obtained, the directors are confident that they will be able to extend the loan term or seek alternative financing options.
-A material uncertainty exists that casts a doubt over the Company's ability to continue as a going concern, due to the uncertainty of the term of the bank loan being extended or the loan refinanced.
+The company's other loans of £0.66m are due for repayment on 5 April 2025.
+These loans are secured by way of a second legal charge over the parent company's property.
+The first legal charge on the property is attributed to the bank loan of £3.8m held by the Company.
+An intercreditor deed exists between the parent company and the lender of the other loan, which prohibits the loan being called in for repayment before the bank loan is repaid.
+The bank loan is due for repayment in August 2025, whilst an extension has not yet been obtained, directors are confident that they will be able to extend the loan term or seek alternative financing options.
+A material uncertainty exists that casts a doubt over the Company's ability to continue as a going concern, due to the uncertainty of the term of the bank loan being extended or the other loans refinanced.
 However, for the reasons stated above the directors expect the loans to be extended.